 Congratulations!
-You are the owner of a small business that has been growing through the pandemic era!
+You are the owner of a small business that continues to grow and evolve!
 The popularity of your amazing product has meant bringing on a LOT more suppliers to ensure you have plenty of resources to get the parts you need to continue manufacturing the thing you make that everyone wants to buy.

 Unfortunately, adding all that to your existing supplier base has become unwieldy and confusing.
 You don’t see how you’re going to be able to keep track of everything so you’re not paying too much, buying parts you don’t need yet, or simply keeping all your contracts straight.

 It’s probably time for your company to look into purchasing and deploying Supplier Management Software.

 Supplier management is the practice of organizing supplier company information such as contacts, payment information, and terms and contracts.

 If the success of your business depends on the ability of your suppliers to fulfill their responsibilities in a timely manner, using a supplier management program will be the most effective way to keep that on track.
 The Ariba Network, now known as SAP Business Network, is a great way for suppliers to interface with your organization as part of an overarching supplier engagement strategy.